Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

 where $B \triangleq \frac{1}{2(d_{\text{c}}^{\max}+1)^2 (1-R_d)}$, $d_{\text{c}}^{\max}$ is the maximal check-node degree, and $R_{\text{d}}$ is the design rate of the ensemble. \end{theorem}

 In this section, we revisit the proof of Theorem~\ref{theorem: Concentration of Conditional Entropy}, originally given in \cite[Appendix~I]{MeassonMU08}, in order to derive a tightened version of this bound.
 To that end, let $\mathcal{G}$ be a bipartite graph that represents a code chosen uniformly at random from the ensemble LDPC$(n, \lambda, \rho)$.
-Define the RV
+Define the random variable